 30.3.1 General

-A Developer proposing to interconnect a new Large Generating Facility or Merchant Transmission Facility to the New York State Transmission System, or proposing to increase the capacity of, or make a material modification to the operating characteristics of, an existing Large Generating Facility or Merchant Transmission Facility that is interconnected to the New York State Transmission System shall submit to the NYISO a Interconnection Request in the form of Appendix 1 to these Large Facility Interconnection Procedures and a non-refundable application fee of $10,000.
+A Developer proposing to interconnect a new Large Generating Facility or Merchant Transmission Facility to the New York State Transmission System or to the Distribution System, or proposing to increase the capacity of, or make a material modification to the operating characteristics of, an existing Large Generating Facility or Merchant Transmission Facility that is interconnected to the New York State Transmission System or to the Distribution System shall submit to the NYISO a Interconnection Request in the form of Appendix 1 to these Large Facility Interconnection Procedures and a non-refundable application fee of $10,000.
 The application fee shall be divided equally between the NYISO and Connecting Transmission Owner(s).
 With the Interconnection Request, the Developer must also submit a refundable study deposit of $30,000 for the Interconnection Feasibility Study.
 The Developer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 The Developer must submit an application fee and study deposit with each Interconnection Request even when more than one request is submitted for a single site.
 An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.

 At Developer’s option, the NYISO, Connecting Transmission Owner and Developer will identify alternative Point(s) of Interconnection and configurations at the Scoping Meeting to evaluate in this process and attempt to eliminate alternatives in a reasonable fashion given resources and information available.
 Developer will select the definitive Point(s) of Interconnection to be studied no later than the execution of the Interconnection Feasibility Study Agreement.